 I’ve been charged an excessive payment surcharge, what can I do?

 Although legal, payment surcharges must be proportionate.
 Read on to find out what you should do if you think you’ve been charged an excessive payment surcharge.

-From 13 January 2018 retailers and traders are no longer allowed to charge you a surcharge for using your credit or debit card when making a purchase.
+Retailers and traders not allowed to charge you a surcharge for using your credit or debit card when making a purchase.